Kale White Bean and Sausage Soup

 pressing cheese into a slice of sourdough bread

-The parmesan cheese creates a really flavorful and crispy exterior with an amazing crunch!
+The Parmesan cheese creates a flavorful and crispy exterior with a fantastic crunch!

 toasted grilled cheese sandwiches on a baking tray

-This white bean soup is such a fantastic fall soup recipe for when you just want to stay in and be cozy!
-It would make a great meal for a game night with friends or if you just want to binge-watch your favorite series on Netflix!
+This white bean soup is a fantastic fall soup recipe for when you want to stay in and be cozy!
+It would make an excellent meal for a game night with friends or if you want to binge-watch your favorite series on Netflix!

 If You Enjoyed This Recipe